leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section A: Annual Congregational Meetings

-There shall be an annual congregational meeting, called and led by the Board of Trustees, at which official business of the Church will be transacted.
+There shall be an annual congregational meeting, called and led by the Board, at which official business of the Church will be transacted.

-1. **Date of meeting:** the annual congregational meeting shall be held each year in the month of May or June at such time and place as designated by the Board of Trustees.
+1. **Date of meeting:** the annual congregational meeting shall be held each year in the month of May or June at such time and place as designated by the Board.

 2. **Purpose:** the purpose of the annual congregational meeting shall be to elect board officers and trustees, team leaders designated in the Bylaws, members of the Leadership Development Team, to adopt the budget for the following fiscal year, and to adopt the yearly reports of the Minister, officers and teams.

 ### Section B: Special Congregational Meetings

-Special congregational meetings may be called by the Board of Trustees when deemed necessary.
+Special congregational meetings may be called by the Board when deemed necessary.
 A special congregational meeting shall be called by the Board when ten percent (10%) of the voting members submit a written request stating the purpose for the meeting.

 ### Section C: Notice of Meetings